linquynus/TFregulomeR-dev/inst/update_notes/functionality_update.md

-## Current Functionalities v1.2.1 (Development version) - 25 October 2019
+## Current Functionalities v1.2.2 (Development version) - 10 January 2020
-### What's new compared to last stable version v1.2.0
+### What's new compared to last version v1.2.1
+1) Modified the functions _intersectPeakMatrix_ and _intersectPeakMatrixResult_ to allow profiling of users' input external signals during pair-wise comparison analysis.
+2) Added a new function _interactome3D_ which could directly generate a dynamic 3D interface report showing TF interactome coupled with CpG methylation and users' input external signal values.

+## Previous  Version
+### Functionalities version 1.2.1 - 25 October 2019
 1) Improved the function _greatAnnotate_, which now allows to use peak regions in hg38 directly with rGREAT >= 1.16.1 (no need liftover package).

-## Previous Stable Version
 ### Functionalities version 1.2.0 - 6 September 2019
 1) Changed the function name _TFBSBrowser_ to _dataBrowser_.
 2) More detailed information about motifs, such as consistency with exisiting database and correlation between different motif callers, added in the output of _dataBrowser_.